starsite/FileMaker-Swift/README.md

 ### 🚨 FileMaker v19

-~I just got my hands on the v19 Data API (I'm not FBA).
-Looking at it right now and will update the repo as needed.~
+I'm going to update the repo this weekend, to include the new `validateSession()` method.
+Claris chose to use a different baseURL for validateSession, which means changes to _all other_ paths in the framework.
+Joy.

-I'm going to update the repo this weekend, to include the new (and very fast) `validateSession` endpoint.
-As such, I'll be deprecating `isActiveToken()`, which is more difficult to manage and requires tracking Date() values.
-Yuck.
+As part of this process, I'll also be deprecating `isActiveToken()`, which is more difficult to manage and requires tracking Date() values.

 ---